ShivangGoswami/findtheword/README.md

 Assumptions:
   * All Input structures contains strings(collection of bytes) instead of a rune(unicode representation)
   * Only Ascii Small Alphabets characters (a-z) will be used in input
-  * Slice are used as input parameters.But these are remain read only through the scope
+  * Slice are used as input parameters.But these are remain read only throughout the scope
   * Input keyword to be matched will not contain any trainling/leading spaces or any unwanted characters
   * Programs only prints the first occurrence of the input pattern. **NOT ALL**